Monday, December 20, 2010

 South Korea

-George Washington's Global MBA program (GW Full-Time MBA Profile) is its International Residency.
+One of the flagship components of George Washington's Global MBA program (GW Full-Time MBA Profile) is its International Residency.
 At the completion of our first year, all GW MBAs go abroad for a two-week consultancy project.
 What is unique about this project is that this isn't a field trip.
 We actually are developing critical recommendations and delivering them to an interested company or industry representatives.
 This year, our choices were India, Mexico, Serbia, Sweden, and South Korea—each project with a unique industry focus and area of business.
 In May, I will be joining a team of 20 GW MBAs in Seoul.
 Led by a former World Bank vice-president and Korean expert, we will prepare a strategic assessment of Korea's export prospects in the area of green technology and present our findings during a series of meetings to business, government, and think-tank organizations.
 The project begins with a seven-week course at GW and concludes with a two-week stay in South Korea.
 This is first-hand global learning.

 GWSB Summit